Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 100.x.x.x ep-yourname yourname@ linux idle; offers exit node

-You should see both your own nodes listed as peers.
-If only one appears, give it 10–15 seconds — tailnet peer exchange can lag behind the key registration.
+Both your own nodes should appear as peers.
+If only one appears, wait 10 to 15 seconds: tailnet peer exchange can lag behind key registration.

 Expected output: